kgersen/allegice/trunk/ICE/ReadMe.txt

   * zoomable editing for all 'description' fields.

 NEW IN 3.42 (WORK IN PROGRESS - UNRELEASED)
-  * ship loadout UI fix
+  * ship loadout UI fixes
 Known bugs:
 	none